VCauthon/Summary-Docker/src/docs/3-containers.md

 | 1   | The running terminal |
 | 7   | The last ps command executed |

-> If you kill the docker main process the container will be stopped
+> If you kill the Docker main process the container will be stopped

 Looking at the running processes we can say that once the terminal terminates the container will die.